Best of Toadies: Live from Paradise

-Best of Toadies: Live from Paradise is a live album by Toadies.
-It was recorded at the Paradise Rock Club in Boston, MA, just prior to the band's breakup in 2001 and was released as a limited edition in March 2002 on Aezra Records/Orpheus Music.
+Best of Toadies: Live from Paradise is a live album by American rock band Toadies.
+It was recorded at the Paradise Rock Club in Boston, MA, just prior to the band's breakup in 2001 and released as a limited edition in March 2002 on Aezra Records/Orpheus Music.
 It was re-released on July 13, 2004.
 The album proclaims: "No overdubs.
 Warts and all!"

 Best of Toadies: Live from Paradise is an enhanced CD featuring a short video about the band.